Ranjus-git-tech/Excel-Projects-/README.md

 Skills Used: IF formulas, Conditional Formatting, PivotTables, Dashboards.

+4. Employee Gradebook 📊

+This project is an Excel-based employee gradebook that tracks test performance, calculates percentages, identifies top employees, and flags underperformers automatically.

+🚀 Features

+Absolute cell references to keep formulas consistent.

+Employee of the Month 🏆

+Uses MAX inside XLOOKUP to find the highest performer and return their name.

+Fired Employees ❌

+Uses FILTER to dynamically list names of employees who failed performance conditions.

+Performance Visualization

+Clustered bar chart comparing employee scores across different tests (Safety Test, Company Philosophy Test, Financial Skills Test, and Drug Test).

+🧮 Key Excel Functions Used

+XLOOKUP() → to find Employee of the Month.

+MAX() → to get the highest performance score.

+FILTER() → to return names of employees flagged for firing.

+& → to concatenate first and last names.

+Absolute Cell References ($A$1) → to keep formula ranges stable.

+📈 Insights

+Instantly see who’s the top performer.

+Automatically generate a list of fired employees.

+Visual breakdown of employee performance through charts.

 🚀 Upcoming Projects

 More Excel-based projects are coming soon as I continue practicing and expanding my portfolio.